yashumak/Skillcertify-The-internship-platform/README.md

 # SkillCertify - Online Learning & Certification Platform

-A responsive web application built with React andt provides comprehensive online learning experiences with certification capabilities.
-SkillCertify enables users to enroll in courses, complete practical assignments, and earn verifiable certificates to advance the
+killCertify is a responsive web application built with React that offers a complete online learning experience with certification capabilities.
+It allows users to enroll in various courses, complete practical assignments, and earn verifiable certificates to showcase their skills and advance their careers.
 ## 🚀 Features

 ### Core Functionality